 The town has majority of the population illiterate compared with rest of the district, the literacy in the town area is very poor.
-The literacy is better in the non-tribal settlements particularly UdaliGaon.
 The presence of high illiterate population needs to be seriously studied and mainstreaming of the population must be look carefully.
 Between census year 2011 to 2021 it's expected to reduce the illiteracy level to half.
 Almost 60 percent of the adult population today might be educated.